ifp-uiuc/ifp-uiuc.github.io/README.md

 # The IFP website, made using Jekyll.
+This site is designed to make it easy to add small updates, like adding:
+- new memebers
+- old members
+- projects
+- publications
-This site is designed to make it easy to add small updates.
-If you want to add new memebers, old members, projects, and publications, it just involves updating the right yaml file, and putting images in the right directory.
+It just involves updating the right yaml file, and putting images in the right directory.

-If you want to make larger changes to the site, it will require more work.
+If you want to make larger changes to the site, like adding a new type of page, it will require more work.

-# Updating the site
+# Updating the site (using git)
 To update the site, you will need some familiarity with git.
 If you don't, brush up first.

 First, you need to clone it: